TerjeKWahl/RobotArm/Docs/APIs.md

 ## API for communication between PC application and Lego Technic Hub 1 or 2:

-Trying to keep payloads at max 27 bytes in communication with Lego Hubs, because of Bluetooth packet limitations.
+Want to keep payloads short when communication with Lego Hubs, because of Bluetooth packet limitations (source: https://github.com/pybricks/technical-info/blob/master/pybricks-ble-broadcast-observe.md).
 Because of this, a proprietary binary communication protocol is used.
 Angles are in degrees.

 Request message from PC to Lego Technic Hub 1 or 2 (the same data is sent to both):
 1. Prefix "T"